JarbasAl/mycroft-catalan.conf/readme.md

 ## Corner cases

 some skills can not be easily translated and need a pull request to handle this in code:
-- they use a librayr / web api that expects english
+- they use a library / web api that expects english
 - they use a web api that returns english results
 - they need some language specific resource not accounted for by the original author